Educational Travel and

-Sharing core values of rooting one's place in the world based upon first hand experiences, while understanding and aiding the disadvantaged, KarmaQuest designs and operates service learning trips for SAGE and No Barriers Youth.
-In 2014, KarmaQuest arranged for sixteen high school students from Colorado to spend time with extremely impoverished and largely homeless youth at Bal Sarathi school in Kathmandu, partnering with
+Sharing core values of rooting one's place in the world based upon first hand experiences, while understanding and aiding the disadvantaged, KarmaQuest has designed and operated service learning trips for SAGE and No Barriers Youth.
+On one such trip, KarmaQuest arranged for sixteen high school students from Colorado to spend time with extremely impoverished and largely homeless youth at Bal Sarathi school in Kathmandu, partnering with

 Virtues Children Nepal (VCN).
 Together the young people planted seeds in a small vegetable garden "to prepare food for our children of the future...The (US) students taught our children to paint, write, read, and do different craft works with paper and beads.
 This was a completely new experience for our children.
 They loved spending time with the students.
 Thank you Wendy for everything."
 Mrs Mala Kharel, Bal Sarathi.

-Another SAGE trip was planned to Nepal at the time of the 2015 earthquake.
-Unfortunately the trip could not operate due to massive destruction in the village to be visited.
-Not to disppoint the students, KarmaQuest quickly put together a trip to Thailand with expert-led discussions and homestay visits to trafficking-vulnerable communities.
+Another SAGE trip went to Thailand.
+Students learned from local leaders about the risks and approaches to stemming child trafficking and stayed in village homestays set up to provide alternative income to vulnerable families.
 We were "very happy with the entire experience.
 Great communication, especially under the circumstances."
 Todd Newcomer, SAGE Marketing Manager.
 To make up for the cancelled trip to Nepal, the students from San Diego, California organized a fund raising drive, and together with SAGE sent a very generous donation to Nepal for earthquake relief, and t- and sweatshirts to their counterpart Nepali students.

 Stanford University Graduate School of Business Service Learning Program

-KarmaQuest has organized and operated several trips for the Stanford GSB over the years, including:
+KarmaQuest organized and operated several trips for the Stanford GSB over the years, including: